VeryRandomness/Imperium-of-David/content/index.md

 title: Hello Adventurer
 ---

-Use the Explorer Menu (The 3 lines) to see what has happened so far!
+Use the Explorer Menu to see my different projects.
+Currently there is only support for the current campaign I am running, and chapter 1 of a book I am writing, but more features coming soon!

+Future Features:
+More rough draft copies of individual chapters of a book I am working on